Initiatives for Dietary Education

 • Japanese version only

-Flow of the on-site lesson
+Flow of the Onsite Class Program

 1. Our instructors will give a quiz about food using PowerPoint slides.